HP319193/prisme.ai/docs/docs/en/contributing/technical/console/specifications.md

 ## Errors

-Unexpected errors are send to sentry.
+Unexpected errors are sent to sentry.

 # Security